 New Girl Scouts Patch Celebrates 100thAnniversary of Women’s Suffrage in New York State

-The patch program is a partnership between Girl Scouts councils across the state and the New York State Women’s Suffrage Commission, chaired by Lieutenant Governor Kathy Hochul.
-All seven Girl Scouts councils in New York, including NYPENN Pathways, will participate in the patch program, giving girls across the state an engaging way to learn about the history of the women’s movement in New York and envision how they can lead for justice.
+The patch program is a partnership between all seven Girl Scout councils in New York, including Girl Scouts of NYPENN Pathways, and the New York State Women’s Suffrage Commission, chaired by Lieutenant Governor Kathy Hochul.
+All seven Girl Scout councils in New York, including GSNYPENN, will participate in the patch program, giving girls across the state an engaging way to learn about the history of the women’s movement in New York and envision how they can lead for justice.

 The patch program was developed by the Girl Scouts of Northeastern New York.
 Full patch requirements, as they pertain to our council, and instructions regarding where to get the patch once the program is completed are available here.